jindai1783/JS_Selection_Engine/README.md

 **YAGNI principle:** a programmer should not add functionality until deemed necessary.
 The code is designed to pass the test and no more.

----17 March update---
+---update---

-**Backward compatible:** if IE8 is detected, polyfills will be added so  the script is still functional.
+**Backward compatible:** if IE8 is detected, missing functions will be added to support the browser so the script is still functional.